gmkang/react_stopwatch/README.md

 # Simple Stopwatch

-A simple stopwatch made with react.
-More css needed.
+A simple stopwatch made with React.